TimWilding/FinanceDistributions/README.md

 * Generalised Skew-T -  https://colab.research.google.com/drive/12qVk4Dtt5uyoWGHk1aUT-_J257qXfXRz?usp=sharing for an example of fitting the
 Generalised Skew-T and the Levy-Stable distributions to equity market returns.
 * Robust Correlations - https://colab.research.google.com/drive/1ujzWr-77CfduNeqmcSP84_xR79d1HxPd?usp=sharing for an example of fitting robust correlation matrices
+* Black Litterman - https://colab.research.google.com/drive/1fd2FSpaY5m2ysXFrOZ0qeyI79gLyCEqo?usp=sharing for an example of using the Black-Litterman in practice
+* Robust Allocation - https://colab.research.google.com/drive/15VaMidw0e9YswpWMUpi_gYcDL5UGdaIJ?usp=sharing for an example of using robust allocations

 ### Contact
 Please contact Tim Wilding if you have any questions or suggestions.
 Thanks for any feedback.